Samuel M. Bay: Early life

 Samuel Mansfield Bay was born in Hudson, New York in 1810.
 He attended Hudson Academy, where he studied Latin, Greek, and math.
 Bay's father and grandfather were both lawyers.
 His father was a contemporary of Martin Van Buren and his grandfather worked at the firm of Ambrose Spencer, who was a judge on the Supreme Court of New York for many years.
 Samuel Bay had a brother, William Van Ness Bay.

-Bay often visited his uncle, Dr. Joseph Lovell in Washington, D.C., who was surgeon-general of the United States Army.
+Bay often visited his uncle, Joseph Lovell in Washington, D.C., who was surgeon-general of the United States Army.
 Bay stayed in Washington for about two years, where he attended a private school and was taught by Salmon P. Chase.
 Chase held many political offices, including governor of Ohio, United States senator, secretary of the treasury under President Lincoln, and chief justice of the Supreme Court.

 After finishing school, Bay returned to New York and became a clerk in a large French importing house.
 The firm sent him to Europe on business for five or six months.
 While away, Bay decided to study law.